Euynac/LearningTree/Programming/NET/Authentication.md

 "JwtBearer" refers to a type of authentication scheme in ASP.NET Core.
 It is used for authenticating users based on JSON Web Tokens (JWT).

+> OIDC stands for OpenID Connect, which is a standard protocol for authentication.
+It is used to verify the identity of users based on authentication performed by an authorization server.

 # Authorization(授权)